 You can use the same

 server.conf file on different machines that host nodes that participate in the same cluster.
 If you do, keep in mind that you must change the machine-specific parameters settings in the file.

 To configure a server cluster:

 Stop the PPM Server.
-(See Starting and Stopping the PPM Server on a Single-Server System.
+(See Start and stop the PPM Server on a single-server system.

 If your cluster is to include nodes hosted on different machines, make sure that you have set up a shared folder.
 (See Creating a shared folder for the server.conf file

 If you are using an external Web server, do the following: